euronion/trace/README.md

 ## Setup and installation

-1. Downloading `git` repositories:
+1. Downloading the `git` repository:

-    a.
     Download the main repository to somewhere (e.g. into a `projects` folder):

     ```
         (projects) > git clone https://github.com/euronion/trace.git